Damodar N. Gujarati

-Damodar N. Gujarati is a professor of economics at the United States Military Academy at West Point, and author/co-author of the Basic Econometrics textbook, among others.
+Damodar N. Gujarati (born 1930) is an Indian American economist and professor emeritus of economics at the United States Military Academy at West Point, and author/co-author of the Basic Econometrics textbook, among others.
 The textbook has been published in 5 editions over the last 21 years, and translated into French, Spanish, Portuguese, Korean, Chinese, Turkish, and Persian.

+Education

+Damodar N Gujarati was born in 1930 in India and completed his graduation in M.Com from the University of Mumbai.
+He then completed his MBA and his PhD in Economics University of Chicago in US.